 - Comes from a high-quality source.
 In this case, the dairy should come from healthy cows (pasture-raised and humanely treated, using regenerative methods).

-This is why the top three dairy products you’ll find in keto recipes and food lists are heavy cream, butter, and cheese.
-Each one contains only a small amount of natural milk sugars and provides us with a great source of fat.
-(All that’s left is making sure they are made from high-quality milk.)
+This is why the top three dairy products you’ll find in keto recipes and keto dieter shopping lists are heavy cream, butter, and cheese.
+Each one contains only a small amount of natural milk sugars and provides us with a great source of healthy fat.
+(All that’s left is making sure they are made from high-quality dairy milk.)

-In contrast, the worst keto dairy products will contain added sugars (and will usually have a reduced fat content as well).
-The most popular examples of this are flavored milks and yogurts, such as fruit-at-the-bottom yogurt, squeezable yogurts, yogurt drinks, and chocolate milk.
+In contrast, the worst keto dairy products will contain sugary sweeteners (and will usually have a reduced fat content as well).
+The most popular examples of these unhealthy processed foods are flavored milks and yogurts, such as fruit-at-the-bottom yogurt, squeezable yogurts, yogurt drinks, and chocolate milk.

-That being said, even if you only have zero-carb dairy products, it is still possible to overeat them, gain fat, and impair health.
-This is why it is crucial to keep your food intake within your daily macro goals to get the results you expect from keto.
+That said, even if you only have zero-carb dairy products, it is still possible to overeat them, gain fat, and impair health.
+This is why it is crucial to incorporate other health-promoting foods (like low carb vegetables) and keep your food intake within your daily macro goals to get the results you expect from keto eating.